seankim0/fraud_detection/README.md

 # Project Overview

-This project includes three Jupyter notebooks designed for data analysis, model building, and evaluation tasks.
+This MVP model for fraud detection represents the model performance comparison, such as XGBoost, CatBoost, Random Forest, Neural Network, and Logistic Regression for a benchmark.
+The project includes three Jupyter notebooks designed for data analysis, model building, and evaluation tasks.
 The structure and purpose of each notebook are detailed below:

 ## Notebook Summaries